Company Logo - Home Link

 WHO ARE THE KING'S GUARDS?

-The King’s Guard (or Queen’s Guard if the reigning monarch is female) is the name given to the soldiers responsible for the protection of the official royal residences in the United Kingdom.
+The King’s Guard is the name given to the soldiers responsible for the protection of the official royal residences in the United Kingdom.

 This photo is courtesy of TripAdvisor

-The responsibilities and jobs of today's King’s Guard, have their roots back to the 17th century, during the reign of King Charles II.
+The responsibilities and jobs of today's King’s Guard have their roots back in the 17th century, during the reign of King Charles II.

 Although the British Army has regiments of guards pre-dating the Restoration, these regiments began guarding the Sovereign’s palaces in the 1660s.